localos/.github/content/events/Readme.md

 # Info
-Major theme driven CTF events build by Team localos.
+Yearly major theme driven CTF events build and organized by Team _localos_.

 All events consisted of a qualifying ...